-Russia halts oil supplies to Belarus amid economic talks
+Russia halts oil supplies to Belarus in push for closer ties

 Putin said Russia was not ready to “subsidize” energy supplies without a closer economic integration with Belarus, and Lukashenko insisted he would not sign off on the integration until the issues with oil and gas supplies were resolved.

-In late December, Lukashenko ordered his government to look for alternative oil suppliers.
+In late December, Lukashenko ordered his government to look for alternative oil suppliers, though in practice that will be difficult considering the country’s near-total reliance on Russia.

 There are concerns in Belarus that the economic discussions are a plot by Russia to swallow up Belarus.
 Those concerns have been fueled by Russia’s 2014 annexation of Ukraine’s Crimean peninsula and its support for separatist insurgents in eastern Ukraine.